Integrability in the weak noise theory: Results and discussions

 \subsection{Application to the 1-to-1 initial-terminal condition}

 As an application, consider

 We call this initial-terminal condition `1-to-1' because $ \qic $ and $ \ptc $ each have one point in their supports.

 Let us recall some important properties of the minimizer that are predicted in the physics work~\cite{krajenbrink21}.
-The minimizer should behave differently for different values of $ \alpha_1 := \alpha\in\R $: For smaller $ \alpha $, the minimizer should produce a non-soliton solution of the NLS equations; for larger $ \alpha $, the minimizer should produce a soliton solution.
+The minimizer should behave differently for different values of $ \alpha_1 := \alpha\in\R $: For smaller $ \alpha $, the minimizer should produce a non-solitonic solution of the NLS equations; for larger $ \alpha $, the minimizer should produce a solitonic solution.
 Let $ \Li_\mu $ denote the polylogarithm.
 The ranges are